Non-stationary time series attribution for heatwaves over Europe: Theory and Methods

+We define $m_0$ as the scenario without anthropogenic forcing (HIST-NAT) and $m_1$ as the scenario with climate change (HIST).
+The probability ratio is then the ratio of the probability of an event under HIST to the probability of an event under HIST-NAT, given by

-In this study, we are interested in the probability of a time series $\boldsymbol{d} = (d_1, \ldots, d_T)$, e.g., the evolution of the daily EPI as given by ERA5, given different scenarios, in our case $m_0$ (HIST-NAT) and $m_1$ (HIST).
-The probability ratio then becomes a likelihood ratio (LR)
+In this study, we model time series rather than single events.
+We therefore consider the joint density of a set of time series $\boldsymbol{Y}=(\boldsymbol{y}^{(1)} , \ldots , \boldsymbol{y}^{(n_y)})$ under the two scenarios HIST and HIST-NAT, where the vector $\boldsymbol{y}^{(i)}$ denotes the daily evolution of the EPI during the season of year $i$.
+The probability ratio then becomes a likelihood ratio (LR):